 During testing, participants were asked to re-classify the Club 1, Club 2, and Either items (they were not tested on the Neither items).
 They were also asked to classify seven novel items not seen during training that included the prototypes of the Club 1, Club 2, Either, and Neither items, as well as three additional Either items.
 In total, participants classified 28 test stimuli.
 For each test item, participants rated whether the item was old or new (recognition) and their confidence in classifying the item as Club 1 or Club 2 (categorization).
 They did not receive feedback on their responses.

-\citet{hayesroth1977role} found that reviewing the class prototypes prior to training improved classification performance; however they claimed that the relative ranking of classification accuracy each of the item types was consistent across both conditions.
-The data also exhibit central tendencies; across both conditions the prototypes had the highest classification accuracy (even if they were not seen during training), and the further an item was from its prototypes (the more transforms) the lower its classification accuracy.
+\citet{hayesroth1977role} found that reviewing the class prototypes prior to training improved classification performance; however they claimed that the relative ranking of classification accuracy each of the item types was consistent across conditions.
+The data also exhibit central tendencies; the prototypes had the highest classification accuracy (even those not seen during training), and the further an item was from its prototypes (the more transforms) the lower its classification accuracy.
 Another key finding was that participants were more likely to recognize 1 transformation items that were seen ten times during training than those that were only seen once, but their classification ratings of 1 transformation items was the same regardless of the training frequency.
 Next, we aim to show that our theory produces these observed effects.